mongodb/docs/source/reference/aggregation.rst

 .. pipeline:: $skip

-   Skips over the specified number of :term:`JSON document <json document>`s that pass through the :pipeline:`$skip` in the :term:`pipeline` before passing all of the remaining input.
+   Skips over the specified number of :term:`JSON documents <json document>` that pass through the :pipeline:`$skip` in the :term:`pipeline` before passing all of the remaining input.

    :pipeline:`$skip` takes a single numeric (positive whole number) value as a parameter.
-Once the operation has skipped the specified number of documents it passes all the remaining documents along the :term:`pipeline` without alteration.
+Once the operation has skipped the specified number of documents, it passes all the remaining documents along the :term:`pipeline` without alteration.
 Consider the following
    example: